randomgraphics/rapid-vulkan/README.md

 [![circleci](https://circleci.com/gh/randomgraphics/rapid-vulkan.svg?style=shield)](https://circleci.com/gh/randomgraphics/rapid-vulkan)

 # rapid-vulkan
-rapid-vulkan is a lightweight wrappers and utilities for rapid creation of Vulkan app.
-It is designed in a header-only manner that can be easiy integrated into any Vulkan based applications.
+rapid-vulkan is a set of lightweight wrappers and utilities for rapid creation of Vulkan apps.
+It is designed in a header-only manner that can be easily integrated into any Vulkan-based applications.

-The library is compiled against C++17 standard.
-It depends on the C++ version of the Vulkan header (vulkan.hpp) coming with Vulkan SDK, and one additional 3rd-party library: **spirv-reflect**, which is already included in the repository.
+The library is compiled against the C++17 standard.
+It depends on the C++ version of the Vulkan header (vulkan.hpp) provided by the official Vulkan SDK, and one additional 3rd-party library: **spirv-reflect**, which is already included in the repository.

 It is currently developed and tested on both Windows 11 and Ubuntu 22.04.

-The library is aiming for decreasing the code you have to write yourself to use Vulkan.
-The following is an example that loads and executes a Vulkan compute shader using rapid-vulkan:
+The library aims to simplify the code you have to write yourself to use Vulkan.
+The following is a quick example that loads and executes a Vulkan compute shader using rapid-vulkan:

 ```c++
 #define RAPID_VULKAN_IMPLEMENTATION